mozilla/kitsune/docs/hacking_howto.rst

 * libjpeg and headers
 * zlib and headers

-For a more complete installation that passes all tests, and skips only a minimal amount, you will also need

-* Redis
-* Java 6
-* Elastic Search

 Installation for these is very system dependent.
 Using a package manager, like yum, aptitude, or brew, is encouraged.